Image: The Witch

 From the moment I met her in class, from the moment she tried her guiles on me, I knew what she was.
 How they are always the pretty ones, and how they so readily smile.
-But what deception it is, for what is a majestic leopardess without her claws?
+But what deception it is, for what is a regal lioness without her canines?

 She was introduced to me by Amara, a friend and classmate.
 She was to join us for the software engineering lecture.
 No doubt Amara wanted to set me up with the pretty computer science student.
 She has warned me more than once against having a lonely engineering career.
 If she only knew that I would gladly die alone than be saddled with her night-stalking malevolent friend.

 When Amara introduced me as one of the top students, Nora’s eyes glowed like hot embers caged behind an empty skull.
 That’s when the charm offensive began.
 Her laugh filled the lecture hall like a Mozart chorus; soulful and sophisticated.
 It came more often than my unfunny disposition deserved.